 BOXIO SANITARY | Mobile bathroom

-1. Requirements for construction jobs in Australia: How to meet the 88-day rule
+1.requirements for construction jobs in Australia: How to meet the 88-day rule

-As soon as you have the White Card, you can start applying for jobs.
+Once you have the white card, you can apply for your first jobs.
 What's even better is that in some regions, construction work counts as work for the 88 days.
-To do this, you simply need to check on the government website ( https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/work-holiday-417/specified-work ) whether the postcode under which your company is registered is on the list for "rural Australia".
-If so, then collect your payslips and upload them when you apply online for the 2nd Working Holiday Visa.
+To do this, simply check the government website(https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/work-holiday-417/specified-work) to see if the zip code under which your company is registered is on the list for "rural Australia".
+If so, collect your payslips and upload them to the online application for the 2nd Working Holiday Visa.

-The greatest opportunity for me of working on a construction site is that I am learning a complete trade.
-For those who don't know, I have been working as a roofer on the Sunshine Coast for almost a year.
-Back then, I started as a helper with no previous experience for $27.50 an hour and am now a full member of the team, mostly on the roof for $35 an hour.
-Apart from that, I am with Australians all day, speak only English and am learning all the technical jargon.
+The biggest opportunity of construction site work for me is that I get to learn a complete trade.
+For those who don't know, I've been working as a roofer on the Sunshine Coast for almost a year.
+Back then I started as a labourer at $27.50 an hour with no previous experience and now I'm a full member of the team mostly on the roof at $35 an hour.
+Apart from that, I spend the whole day with Australians, speak only English and learn all the technical language.

 BOXIO TOILET MAX+ | Separating toilet complete set